Pranav0305/Tic-Tac-Toe/README.md

 ## Getting Started
 To get a local copy of the project, follow these steps

-### Installation
-Clone the project
+* Clone the project
 ```
 https://github.com/Pranav0305/Tic-Tac-Toe.git
 ```

-Run the following command to execute the program
+* Run the following command to execute the program
 ```
 python Main.py
 ```